We’ve touched on CRM software for enterprises and tourism before, but now let’s explore its role in healthcare.

 Referrals management

-Healthcare CRM software helps streamline and track relationships and coordinate the care across specialties, departments, and facilities.
+Healthcare CRM software helps streamline and track relationships and coordinate care across specialties, departments, and facilities.

 For example, if it detects that a patient whom a general practitioner referred to a specialist hasn’t arranged an appointment, it will notify the healthcare facility.
 They will contact the patient and resume the interrupted care.